 Comparing Construction (Materials & Quality)

 Casper roll packs their mattresses into smaller shipping boxes that arrive on your doorstep ready to be unpacked.
 This 12-inch brand has four foam layers and is covered with a zip-off polyester fabric.

-- The top layer starts the feel off with the company’s blend of open cell foam 1.5 inches deep that lets air flow and provides a touch of bounce while relieving pressure points.
+- The top layer starts the feel off with the company’s blend of foam 1.5 inches deep that lets air flow and provides a touch of bounce while relieving pressure points.

 - A third layer provides a 1.5-inch transition to the supportive part of the mattress and is augmented in the middle to provide extra support for your heaviest parts while relieving pressure on shoulders and knees.

 - The base layer stabilizes the structure with a 7.5-inch thick layer of high-density foam that helps align your body for greater comfort.

 Ghostbed is likewise roll-packed and shipped to your house.
 This construction has three layers of foam and is covered in a fully removable fabric that contains a mix of polyester with viscose.